sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_project.md

     Alpha, Beta, and Gold refer to a project’s life cycle.
 The specific parameters and expectations of each version will be individually determined in consultation with the professor.

-## Alpha Version of Project
-<strong>Alpha</strong> is the testing phase of form and functionality for your project.
+* <strong>Alpha</strong> is the testing phase of form and functionality for your project.

-## Beta Version of Project
-<strong>Beta</strong> is when the functionality, form, and implementation of your project is complete as possible.
+* <strong>Beta</strong> is when the functionality, form, and implementation of your project is complete as possible.
 It is ready for user testing.

-## Gold Version of Project
-<strong>Gold</strong> is when all the bugs in your project have been fixed and quality is assured.
+* <strong>Gold</strong> is when all the bugs in your project have been fixed and quality is assured.
 It is ready to go public.